Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Acknowledgements

 \section{Acknowledgements}

-The authors thank Ian McCarthy, Viraj Pandya, Priyanka Singh, Bart Wakker, Fakhri Zahedy, \& John ZuHone for informative discussions that contributed to this manuscript and Jingyao Zhu for doing some initial testing of the code.
+The authors thank the anonymous referee for a thorough and fair review of this manuscript that included several important modifications and clarifications.
+We also acknowledge Ian McCarthy, Viraj Pandya, Priyanka Singh, Bart Wakker, Fakhri Zahedy, \& John ZuHone for informative discussions that contributed to this manuscript and Jingyao Zhu for doing some initial testing of the code.

 The idea for the DPM project emerged from the KITP program on \textit{Fundamentals of Gaseous Halos}, which was supported in part by the National Science Foundation under Grant No.~NSF PHY-1748958.
 Further work on it was made possible by the {\it Hubble Space Telescope} Cycle 31 Theory Grant HST-AR-17570.
 GMV's contributions were supported in part by grant AAG-2106575 from the NSF.
 BO, DN, and IM acknowledge support from the NSF grant AST 2206055.
 JNB gratefully acknowledges support from NASA ADAP grant 80NSSC22K0481 and NSF award 2327438.
 YF is supported by the NASA award 19-ATP19-0023 and NSF award AST-2007012.
 YZ acknowledges financial support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program HotMilk (grant agreement No. 865637).
 YMB acknowledges support from UK Research and Innovation through a Future Leaders Fellowship (grant agreement MR/X035166/1) and financial support from the Swiss National Science Foundation (SNSF) under project 200021\_213076.